ncsa/MayomicsVC/README.md

 <a href ="https://drive.google.com/file/d/1KpT3hou8Sb4zK4M5HzaWF2_7RLUqtWee/view?usp=sharing"> Link to edit image </a>

+Steps:
+1. Trim Sequences: Trim the adapters from the reads obtained from the sequencer using CutAdapt
+2. Alignment: Align the reads to a reference genome using Sentieon's BWA-MEM
+3. Deduplication: Remove duplicate threads
+4. Realignment: Realign reads using Sentieon Realigner
+5. Base Quality Score Recalibration (BQSR): Calculate the required modification of the quality scores on the BAM produced in the Realignment stage
+6. Haplotyper: Create a VCF file containing the DNASeq variants reported for an individual
+7. Variant Quality Score Recalibration (VQSR): Assign a well-calibrated probability score to individual variant calls and determine the probability that sites are true

 # Organization of the code

 The src/ folder is broken up by language.
 In src/, we have 3 subfolders, (1) <a href ="https://github.com/ncsa/MayomicsVC/blob/master/src/shell/README.md"> Shell </a> - The folder shell consists of all the shell scripts that calls the bioinformatics software.
 (2) Python - The python folder contains scripts to parse the config files for JSON and validate them for correctness.
 (3) WDL - The shell script is called by WDL which are the scripts of the workflow management.